Jump Rope vs. Running: Which is Better for Cardio?

 For the said study, a total of 92 male students were divided into two groups.
 Group 1 skipped rope 10 minutes daily for six weeks while group 2 jogged 30 minutes daily for the same period.
 The findings revealed that group 1 participants had better improvement in their cardiovascular health.

 Therefore, when you jump rope, you get fatigued more quickly than running since jumping rope is an extensive form of workout.

-Forget spending half an hour on an elliptical trainer, treadmill, stationary cycle, or a stepping machine if your goal is only a cardio routine.
+Forget spending half an hour on a treadmill, stationary cycle, or a stepping machine if your goal is only a cardio routine.
 All you need is a jump rope to reap the same health benefits in less time.
 Specifically, jumping for 10 minutes daily three times more effective than running for 10 minutes.

 Both jumping rope and running involve the use of lower extremity muscles and core muscles including calf muscles, hamstrings, quads, abs, glutes, oblique muscles, triceps, biceps, chest muscles, shoulders, and back muscles.

 However, running requires increased use of hip extensors - the hamstrings and gluteus maximus - to achieve a greater range of motion.

 As long as you do it correctly, jumping rope can be a lower impact workout than running.
 That is why runners sometimes train on their off days using jump ropes to prevent shin splints and build their ankle stability.
 Compared to running mile after mile, the light but repetitive jumps put less pressure on your knees.